Nursing (NRS)

 NRS 313 NURSING PRACTICE FUNDAMENTALS 4 Credit

-The Nursing Practice Fundamentals course provides an overview of concepts basic to the nursing profession such as clinical reasoning to include the nursing process, health assessment, vital signs, medical terminology, basic nursing skills, and beginning medication and dosage calculations.
-Lab and clinical experiences support the course objectives and student learning outcomes.
+The Nursing Practice Fundamentals course introduces foundational concepts essential to the nursing profession, including clinical reasoning encompassing the nursing process, health assessment, vital signs, medical terminology, basic nursing skills, and initial medication and dose calculations.
+Practical lab and clinical experiences reinforce the course learning outcomes and BSN program outcomes.

 Pre-requisite: ENG 117